drlellinger/thunderbird-policies/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.
+Remember: only bug fixing requests in scope of the policy templates.
+For policy engine requests please open a bug on https://bugzilla.mozilla.org/enter_bug.cgi#h=dupes%7CThunderbird

 **To Reproduce**
 Steps to reproduce the behavior: